Death of Sandra Bland: Arrest footage

 Once Bland is out of her car, the officer orders her to put down her cell phone and tells her she is going to jail.
-In response, Bland asks why.
+Bland continues to not follow the officer's orders.
 In the video, both Bland and the officer move to the passenger side of the vehicle and are no longer visible, while they continue to argue heatedly.
 Bland can be heard crying and screaming.

 Bland's own 39-second video of part of the confrontation, which had been in possession of state investigators, was discovered in 2019 and aired by a Texas TV station.
 Bland's family and their lawyer in the civil lawsuit claim that the state had not given them this evidence.
 The Texas Department of Public Safety disagreed.

 Eyewitness accounts

 In a video recorded by a bystander, Bland is lying on the ground with Encinia and a female police officer above her.
 Bland says that she cannot hear, and states that the officer has slammed her head into the ground.
 She tells him that she is epileptic.
 This is confirmed by police dashcam video footage, in which the officer responds "Good," after Bland informs him of her condition.
 In the video, Encinia orders the bystander to leave the area.

 Sandra Bland also recorded the arrest on her own cell phone; that video became public in 2019, and was not part of the civil trial evidence.